-SOCIAL SECURITY DISABILITY
+TRUSTED SOCIAL SECURITY DISABILITY LAWYER IN PHILADELPHIA, PA

-What Is Social Security Disability Insurance?
+What is Social Security Disability Insurance?

 - You must be able to prove to the Social Security Administration that you cannot perform your job because of your disability.

-- Your disability must be one that will last or is expected to last, 12 months or longer.
+- Your disability must be one that will last or is expected to last 12 months or longer.

 The Social Security Administration uses a formula based on your average lifetime earnings and the total number of years you have worked to calculate the benefit amount.
 You can receive up to a maximum of approximately $1,500 per month, depending on your past earnings.
 If you have a family, you could receive additional benefits – up to 50 percent of your own monthly benefit amount.

 At Larry Pitt & Associates, we help you and your family obtain the benefits you are entitled to under the law.
 Your Philadelphia disability lawyer will handle all aspects of your case.
 They will collect your medical evidence, file your initial claim for long-term disability, provide legal representation at any SSD hearings throughout the process, and if necessary handle the appeals process.

 Our goal is to handle your Social Security Disability needs.
 This is not a process you want to manage on your own.
 Social Security disability claims can be complex and take time, and it’s in your best interest to have by your side a Social Security Disability attorney with years of experience.